Master of Engineering

-A Master of Engineering (abbreviated MEng, M.E. or M.Eng.) is either an academic or professional master's degree in the field of engineering.
+A Master of Engineering (abbreviated MEng, ME, M.E., or M.Eng.) is a professional master's degree in the field of engineering.

 International variations

 Australia

 In Australia, the Master of Engineering degree is a research degree requiring completion of a thesis.
-Like the Master of Philosophy (M.Phil.), it is considered a lesser degree than Doctor of Philosophy (Ph.D.).
-It is not to be confused with Master of Engineering Science, Master of Engineering Studies or Master of Professional Engineering which are coursework master's degrees.
-Exceptions are Monash University which awards a Master of Engineering Science by either research or coursework, the University of Melbourne which offers a Master of Engineering by coursework, and the University of Tasmania which offer a Master of Engineering Science by research.
+Like the Master of Philosophy (M.Phil.), it is considered a lesser degree than the Doctor of Philosophy (Ph.D.).
+It is not to be confused with Master of Engineering Science, Master of Engineering Studies, or Master of Professional Engineering, which are coursework master's degrees.
+Exceptions are Monash University, which awards a Master of Engineering Science by either research or coursework, the University of Melbourne, which offers a Master of Engineering by coursework, and the University of Tasmania, which offers a Master of Engineering Science by research.

 Finland

-There are two distinct degrees in Finland, a taught university degree (diplomi-insinööri) and a polytechnic master's degree's (insinööri (ylempi AMK)).
+There are two distinct degrees in Finland: a taught university degree (diplomi-insinööri) and a polytechnic master's degree (insinööri (ylempi AMK)).
 While the former is translated as "Master of Science in Technology", the term "Master of Engineering" is predominantly used by Universities of Applied Sciences, which offer master's degree programs to holders of polytechnic bachelor's degrees (insinööri (amk)).
-As European Bologna process directs, in order to get an M. Eng. degree, B.Eng. engineers have to additionally study full-time one or two years and finalize a master's thesis.
-Most of the M. Eng. degree programs are taught in Finnish, but some Swedish and English language programs also exist.
+As the European Bologna process directs, in order to get an M.Eng. degree, B.Eng. engineers have to additionally study full-time for one or two years and finalize a master's thesis.
+Most of the M.Eng. degree programs are taught in Finnish, but some Swedish and English language programs also exist.

 France

-In France there are two distinct kinds of Master of Engineering.
-A master's degree taught in university and an engineer degree Diplôme d'Ingénieur taught in engineer schools, which is a parallel education system of university, named Grande école.
-Master of engineering and engineer's degree are both equal in term of level education, and generally leads to the same positions.
-The engineer's title in France is strictly protected and can be used only after a successful graduation in an Engineer School accredited by state.
-While a university's master's degree of engineering is a grade which does not give the right to use the Engineer's title, even if position's level and responsibilities are same.
-For the same reason, Bachelor of Engineering doesn't allow a graduate to be called "Engineer" or to work as an engineer.
-To work as an engineer requires 5 years of education in university or Engineer's school and using the title of engineer requires graduation from an engineer school.
+In France, there are two distinct kinds of Master of Engineering: a master's degree taught in a university and an engineer degree, Diplôme d'Ingénieur, taught in engineering schools, which is a parallel education system of the university, named Grande école.
+Master of Engineering and an engineer's degree are both equal in terms of level of education, and generally lead to the same positions.
+The engineer's title in France is strictly protected and can be used only after a successful graduation from an Engineer School accredited by the state.
+While a university's master's degree in engineering is a grade that does not give the right to use the Engineer's title, even if the position's level and responsibilities are same.
+For the same reason, a Bachelor of Engineering does not allow a graduate to be called "Engineer" or to work as an engineer.
+To work as an engineer requires 5 years of education in a university or an engineering school, and using the title of engineer requires graduation from an engineering school.